Augie the Parson Russell Terrier at 6 months old

 Formally known as the Jack Russell Terrier in the USA, the Parson Russell name is now recognized by the American Kennel Club.
 The strong head is in good portion to the rest of the body.
 The muzzle is strong and rectangular.
 The stop is well defined but not prominent.
 The nose is black.
 The dark, almond-shaped, moderate sized eyes have dark or pink rims.
 The V-shaped ears fold forward.
 The teeth meet in a scissors bite.
 The chest is narrow with moderate depth.
 The legs are strong and straight.
 The tail is somewhat set high and docked so the tip is approximately level to the skull.
+Note: The practice of cutting off a dog's tail (docking) is illegal in some countries.
 The feet are round and catlike.
 The harsh double coat comes in both smooth and wirehaired.
 The coat color is predominantly white with black, tan or grizzle markings or a tricolor combination.
 Brindle markings are a disqualification in the show ring.

 Some are prone to dislocation of the kneecaps, inherited eye diseases, deafness, Legg Perthes—a disease of the hip joints of small breeds of dogs.